WaterPark Car Wash sold

 WaterPark CarWash was founded by Wayne Guinee, David Ostrom, Tom Bracke and Tim Richmiller in 1996.
 The WaterPark brand will retire after 24 years of service to the Quad Cities area.

-Pro-Clean will also honor gift certificates sold by WaterPark.
+Pro-Clean will honor gift certificates sold by WaterPark.

 Pro-Clean was founded in 1995 and operates with locations in Rock Island, Davenport, Dubuque and Kentucky and, Ohio.
 Along with detailing services, Pro-Clean offers unlimited car washes for one low monthly fee.